 Your Spending Pattern May Get You in Trouble

-Part of my offerings to VIP gift basket clients is a review of inventory so together we determine what’s already in stock and what products to purchase.
+Part of my assistance to VIP clients is a review of inventory so together we determine what’s already in stock and what products to buy.
+This is especially important so you have lots of start-up money, the subject of the definitive money article.

-I recently pursued this review when visiting a gift basket designer at her studio.
+I recently went through this review when visiting a gift basket designer at her studio.

-After the lengthy assessment, the designer and I visited three local suppliers to see their merchandise and decide what to buy from each supplier.
+After the lengthy assessment, the designer and I visited three local suppliers to see their merchandise and decide what to buy from each one.

-We didn’t walk into the building and immediately start loading up carts with assorted merchandise.
-I taught her how to make calculated decisions that lead to the three results she wants (you want this, too):
+We didn’t walk into the building and immediately start loading up carts with merchandise.
+Instead, I taught her how to make smart decisions that lead to the three results she wants (you want this, too):

 - Lower costs